rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 - Respect for the law

 are essential, together with an expensive retribution mechanism.
 Reforms in watchdog (ombudsman-based accountability system) mechanisms are extremely important.
-I am bit unsure about the mechanism for checking the trend of cheating by students.
-Many students who need not cheat cannot resist the temptation to cheat for improving their grades.
-There was a case of a student who would have easily scored 10 points was expelled for a semester after a case of cheating was detected.
-Most students copy programming assignments from Internet sites and from their batch mates.
-A teacher who has a zero-tolerance policy finds overwhelmed with assignment of checking cheatings in student submissions.
+I am unsure about the mechanism for checking the trend of cheating by students.
+Many students who need not cheat cannot resist the temptation to cheat to improve their grades.
+There was a case of a student who would have easily scored 10 points and had to be expelled for a semester after a case of cheating was detected.
+Most students copy programming assignments from Internet sites and their batch mates.
+A teacher who has a zero-tolerance policy is overwhelmed with the assignment of checking cheating in student submissions.
 ChatGPT and other generative AI tools have made cheating very easy.
 Policing is not a part of a teacher's responsibility.
-With increased enrollment the task of enforcing ethics among student has become impossible.
+With increased enrollment, enforcing ethics among students has become impossible.
-So,

 [Back to index](../index.md)